Loose Engel structures: Introduction

-The article is organized as follows.
-Section \ref{sec:preliminaries} is dedicated to convexity in Engel topology, including all the basic theory needed for our results.
+The article is organised as follows: Section \ref{sec:preliminaries} is dedicated to convexity in Engel topology, including all the basic theory needed for our results.
 Section \ref{sec:main} defines and explores Engel looseness.
 The proof of Theorems \ref{thm:main1}, \ref{thm:main2}, and \ref{thm:main} is structured in two parts: existence of loose families (Subsection \ref{ssec:existence}) and uniqueness (Subsection \ref{ssec:uniqueness}).
 Section \ref{sec:app} contains applications, including the proof of Corollary \ref{cor:prolong}.
 Section \ref{sec:appendix} provides a detailed discussion comparing flexibility phenomena for Engel structures and contact structures.
 Particularly, we discuss the relation between the present article and the work in \cite{PV}.

 \textbf{Acknowledgements.} The authors are grateful to the American Institute of Mathematics and to the organisers and participants of the workshop ``Engel structures'' for their interest in this work.
 They are particularly thankful to T. Vogel for reading a preliminary version of these results.
+The authors are also grateful to the referees of the article, whose suggestions and comments have greatly improved the present work.
 The authors are supported by Spanish National Research Projects MTM2016--79400--P, MTM2015-72876-EXP and SEV2015-0554.
-R.~Casals is supported by the NSF grant DMS-1608018 and a BBVA Research Fellowship. \'A.~del Pino is supported by the NWO Vici Grant no. 639.033.312 of Marius Crainic.
+R.~Casals is supported by the NSF grant DMS-1841913 and a BBVA Research Fellowship. \'A.~del Pino is supported by the NWO Vici Grant no. 639.033.312 of Marius Crainic.